How to STOP The Autopilot of Emotional Eating

 The Five Stages of the Autopilot of Emotional Eating

-What can trigger you to eat on autopilot?
+What can trigger you to eat in order to avoid a certain feeling or emotion?

 - Having a relationship with someone that is manipulative or constantly putting you down.

-- Attending a social event, that could be a birthday party, celebration, or a wedding
+- Attending a social event, especially if it involves food, e.g. a birthday party, celebration, or a wedding

-It is really important to understand that you might feel it is a physical craving for food, like sugar, chocolate, chips or whatever that makes you feel good.
+It is really important to understand that you might feel it is a physical craving for food, like sugar, chocolate, chips or whatever food you reach for at these times.
 But actually, it’s the emotional state that you believe you will feel after the foods that you think you are craving.
 And the two main emotional states of emotional eating are either to feel calm or to feel numb.

 Here is why craving helps you when you are triggered by any event.